FREE REPORT

 A major tax reform bill was passed on 1st July, 2007, but one thing remained unchanged: all investments and activities outside Uruguay will be untouched.
 That is, Uruguay does not tax on outside income or investments, making it an ideal place to run a business abroad from anywhere.

 Since April 2011, tax-resident foreigners in Uruguay enjoy tax exemption on foreign-earned income only during their first five years in the country.
-After that, certain types of income, specifically dividends and interest, are taxed at 12%.
-Until the end of the five-year exemption, dividends in Uruguay are tax free, whether they’re foreign or locally sourced.

 That’s not to say that you’ll likely avoid all taxes by running a business there…

-Here’s a look at some of the taxes that may apply to you if you choose to relocate to Uruguay:
+Taxes that may apply to you if you choose to relocate to Uruguay:

 Value Added Tax